Nikwasi: Preservation efforts

 In 2012, Franklin sprayed herbicide on the mound to control the grass.
 The Eastern Band of the Cherokee regarded this as "desecration", and principal chief Michell Hicks asked for the site to be turned over to the Eastern Band, which the town refused to do.

 As noted above, the Eastern Band formed the Nikwasi Initiative, a non-profit designed to work on development and interpretation in the area related to historic Cherokee and ancient indigenous sites along the Little Tennessee River.

 In 2017 the Eastern Band bought a building next to the mound, later studying whether to adapt it for use as a museum.
 In May 2019, the town of Franklin transferred the mound to the non-profit Nikwasi Initiative.
 The Tribal Council of the Eastern Band of the Cherokee voted in July 2019 to provide $300,000 to the Nikwasi Initiative.

 The Mainspring Conservation Trust acquired Watauga Mound and part of its historic town site in 2020, for conservation.
 It is located north of Franklin along the Little Tennessee River.
 Mainspring is working with the EBCI and Nikwasi Initiative to preserve this property and have it be part of the Nikwasi-Cowee Corridor.

+On February 26, 2026, the Eastern Band of Cherokee Indians officially regained ownership of the Nikwasi Mound after over 200 years, following a vote by the Franklin, North Carolina town council to return the land.